anBertoli/go-microservice-project/README.md

 ## Architecture

 The public interface of the system is a Nginx instance which acts as a reverse proxy.
-Nginx redirects HTTP requests to the REST API, aka our Go application.
-The API have exclusive access to the Postgres database and writes data into the file system (in a specific _storage_ directory).
-The REST API binds to the loopback interface, so it isn't publicly accessible.
+Nginx redirects HTTP requests to the REST API, which is our Go application.
+The API has exclusive access to the Postgres database and writes data into the file system (in a specific _storage_ directory).
+The REST API binds to the loopback interface, so it is not publicly accessible.
 The API responses flow back through Nginx to reach the clients.

 Let's talk about monitoring.
-The private Prometheus instance is configured to scrape metrics from the instrumented Go application and exposes them to the Grafana server, which periodically polls Prometheus.
+The private Prometheus instance is configured to scrape metrics from the instrumented Go application, and it exposes them to the Grafana server, which periodically polls Prometheus.
 Nginx will redirect requests starting with _/grafana_ to the grafana dashboard (protected with its own auth system).
 Additionally, the _/metrics_ endpoint of the REST API is blocked by Nginx since it exposes the (sensitive) app metrics.
 Indeed, this endpoint is used by Prometheus to poll the application.